-** Our price is all-inclusive of round-trip flights from Beijing on Air Koryo.
-Taking the train is possible on most tours and you may be eligible for a discount.
+** DPRK Visa and return flights from Beijing included!
+Taking the train is possible and you’ll be eligible for a discount.
 Contact us! **

-Kick off your shoes, take the weekend off and join us in Pyongyang for this short-but-sweet tour of one of most fascinating places in the world!
-Be transported to another world as you explore Pyongyang and visit all of the iconic DPRK monuments such as the Tower of Juche Idea, take a ride on the Pyongyang metro (the deepest in the world) and see the newly renovated Fatherland Liberation War Museum alongside the USS Pueblo.
-On the second full day in the DPRK, take a road-trip to the DMZ, the border between the North and South Korea and learn a different perspective of history.
+Kick off your shoes, take the weekend off and join us in Pyongyang for this short-but-sweet tour.
+Be transported to another world as you explore Pyongyang and visit all of the iconic highlights such as the Tower of Juche Idea and the Kumsusan Palace of the Sun.
+Take a ride on the Pyongyang metro (the deepest in the world!) and tour the renovated Victorious Fatherland Liberation War Museum alongside the USS Pueblo.
+Take a road trip to the DMZ, the border between North and South Korea and learn a different perspective of history.
 Arrive back in Beijing in the morning, a perfect weekend getaway.

 DAY 1 – DEPART FOR PYONGYANG

-At 10am, meet us at Terminal 2, Air Koryo counter E, of the Beijing Capital International Airport to check in (flight times to be confirmed but usually Air Koryo flights depart at 1pm).
+At 10:30am, meet us inside Terminal 2 of the Beijing Capital International Airport to check in for our scheduled departure of 13:05pm.
 We will hand out your DPRK visas at this time.
+Timings to be confirmed.

 DAY 2 – PYONGYANG CITY TOUR